-- teachers adapt planning to support the needs of all children, including those with SEND - teachers use a variety of teaching styles and cater for different learning styles to allow all children, including those with SEND to access the curriculum - teachers and other adults in the classroom work together to give targeted support according to individual children's needs - all children are fully involved in their learning.
+- · teachers adapt planning to support the needs of all children, including those with SEND - teachers use a variety of teaching styles to allow all children, including those with SEND to access the curriculum - teachers and other adults in the classroom work together to give targeted support according to individual children's needs - all children are fully involved in their learning.
 This takes place in classrooms (both inside and outside) and in intervention areas - strategies which may be suggested by the SENCo or other professionals working with your child are in place to support your child to learn.